 Homeotic Genes and Body Patterns

 Every organism has a unique body pattern.
-Although specialized body structures, such as arms and legs, may be similar in makeup (for example, both are made of muscle and bone), their shapes and details are different.
-During growth of the embryo, arms and legs develop differently due to the actions of special genes, called homeotic genes, which specify how structures develop in different segments of the body.
+Although specialized body structures, such as arms and legs, may be similar in makeup (both are made of muscle and bone), their shapes and details are different.
+While an embryo grows, arms and legs develop differently due to the actions of homeotic genes, which specify how structures develop in different segments of the body.